 After over 21 miles of climbing uphill, it felt downright cruel to discover that the climb to Station 6 was especially steep.
 I tried vainly to remember the Yoshida Trail, which had not turned rocky until the upper stages.

-There were climbers waiting on a bench directly outside the Station 6 hut, which caused my anxiety to spike.
+I was alarmed by the number of climbers waiting on benches outside the Station 6 hut.
 Why were the climbers outside on benches?
-Were they wait-listed for a futon?
+Were they wait-listed for a hut futon?

 She typed a few figures on a register: ¥8000 ($57.96).

 “Hittori,” she said, raising one finger.
 The price for one person.